 Winton is a global investment management and data science company.
-The firm employs more than 300 people in eight offices around the world and manages approximately $25 billion of assets for many of the world’s largest pension funds, sovereign wealth funds, banks and fund platforms.
+The firm employs approximately 300 people in eight offices around the world and manages more than $20 billion of assets for many of the world’s largest pension funds, sovereign wealth funds, banks and fund platforms.

-Founded by CEO David Harding in 1997, Winton’s business is grounded in the belief that the scientific method can be profitably applied to the field of investing.
+Founded by CEO David Harding in 1997, Winton’s business utilises computing technology to apply mathematical and statistical methods to the field of investing.